dnlbowers/modern-buddhism/README.md

     * Times/dates/venues/fees for Formal classes
     * Times/dates/venues/fees for Public talks/events
-    * Include a bio for Malta's officially designated teacher at the end of the traditions lineage page or add to a new page that summarizes their experience.
+    * Include a bio for Malta's officially designated teacher at the end of the traditions lineage page or add a new page that summarizes their experience.

 * Once I better understand Javascript, I would like to add a burger menu for mobile-sized device screens.
-I found articles on how to achieve this with CSS and HTML alone; however, I did not deem this necessary to create the minimum viable product.
+I found articles on achieving this with CSS and HTML alone; however, I did not deem this necessary to create the minimum viable product.

-* I would also make the contact form fully functions with a post request and have a database in place to collate data for the mailing list.
+* I would also make the contact form fully function with a post request and have a database to collate data for the mailing list.

 ## **Testing Phase**
 ***